britram/anti-pervasive/draft-barnes-pervasive-problem-00.md

 Security analyses of Internet protocols commonly consider two classes of attacker: Passive attackers, who can simply listen in on communications as they transit the network, and "active attackers", who can modify or delete packets in addition to simply collecting them.

 In the context of pervasive attack, these attacks take on an even greater significance.
+In the past, these attackers are often assumed to operate near the edge of the network, where attacks can be simpler.
+For exmaple, in some LANs, it is simple for any node to engage in passive listening to other nodes' traffic or inject packets to accomplish active attacks.
+In the pervasive attack case, however, both passive and active attacks are undertaken closer to the core of the network, greatly expanding the scope and capability of the attacker.

 A passive attacker with access to a large portion of the Internet can analyze collected traffic to create a much more detailed view of user behavior than an attacker that collects at a single point.
 Even the usual claim that encryption defeats passive attackers is weakened, since a pervasive passive attacker can examine correlations over large numbers of sessions, e.g., pairing encrypted sessions with unencrypted sessions from the same host.
 The reports on the NSA XKEYSCORE system would make it an example of such an attacker.

 A pervasive active attacker likewise has capabilities beyond those of a localized active attacker.
 Active attacks are often limited by network topology, for example by a requirement that the attacker be able to see a targeted session as well as inject packets into it.
 A pervasive active attacker with multiple accesses at core points of the Internet is able to overcome these topological limitations and apply attacks over a much broader scope.
 Being positioned in the core of the network rather than the edge can also enable a pervasive active attacker to reroute targeted traffic.
 Pervasive active attackers can also benefit from pervasive passive collection to identify vulnerable hosts.